Long Time lapse controllers review: BixiCon VS DigiSnap Pro

 Here is my time lapse controller review : BixiCon vs Digisnap Pro.

 I have remove CamDo working with GoPro as this can’t be a reliable solution for long time lapse movie.
 A Go-pro barely work more than 2 hours without crashing, so I can’t imagine after a month under the sun.
 Other ways to do long construction time lapse are possible with IP camera as well.
 The resolution and overlook are different and not as the standard I would like to offer.
-There are still few 4K IP cameras with S35 sensor size and extreme low light capabilities, but at more than 6,000 USD per body, I may pass.
+There are still few 4K IP cameras with S35 sensor size and extreme low light capabilities.
+At a price point about 6,000 USD for the camera body only, I may pass.

 I need for my clients a cinematic look with high dynamic range and only DSRL and RAW format can achieve such for now.
 These also required different power and may not be suitable for remote location with no connectivity.

 I focus on system which offers you complete control on your enclosure design as well as your server batteries and solar panels.
 As being based in China; Internet restriction is something you can’t ignore.
 Choosing your own hosting solution is a very important point to consider.
 We also have our in-house computer system designed with Arduino computer to run on extremely low power mode when you have no possible connectivity or power.

 Contacting Harbortronics vs Bixion: